Key dollar Libor rates get 18-month stay of execution

 Users of Libor in other currencies have been told by their regulators to proactively shift the pricing of legacy contracts to alternative rates set by central banks before the end of 2021 or risk ending up in a legal vacuum.

-Reporting by Howard Schneider and Huw Jones; Editing by Chizu Nomiyama and Pravin Char
+Reporting by by Kate Duguid in New York, Editing by Pravin Char and Bernadette Baum

 Our Standards: The Thomson Reuters Trust Principles.